-ACTION: Proposed rule.
+ACTION: Final rule.

-SUMMARY: We, the U.S. Fish and Wildlife Service (Service), propose to list the Franklin's bumble bee (Bombus franklini), an invertebrate species from Douglas, Jackson, and Josephine Counties in Oregon, and Siskiyou and Trinity Counties in California, as an endangered species under the Endangered Species Act of 1973, as amended (Act).
-We find that disease and other natural or manmade factors are likely the primary threats to the species within its habitat.
-If made final, this rule would add this species to the Federal List of Endangered and Threatened Wildlife and apply the protections of the Act to this species.
+SUMMARY: We, the U.S. Fish and Wildlife Service (Service), are listing the Franklin's bumble bee (Bombus franklini), an invertebrate species from Douglas, Jackson, and Josephine Counties in Oregon, and Siskiyou and Trinity Counties in California, as an endangered species under the Endangered Species Act of 1973, as amended (Act).
+This rule adds this species to the Federal List of Endangered and Threatened Wildlife and applies the protections of the Act to this species.
+We are not designating critical habitat for the Franklin's bumble bee because we determined that such a designation would not be beneficial to the species.